lucasjinreal/DCNv2_latest/README.md

 ## Contact

-If you have any question, welcome add my wechat: `jintianiloveu` for communication.
+If you have any question, please using this platform post questions: http://t.manaai.cn